-Canada will implement legal marijuana use for all adults in July 2018, but you can still benefit from joining their medical marijuana program.
+Canada legalized recreational cannabis in June 2018 and will implement legal marijuana use for all adults in September 2018, but you can still benefit from joining their medical marijuana program.
 You may need medicine right away, or perhaps you want to take advantage of any extra benefits program members may get.
 Let’s talk about Canada’s medical marijuana program and how you can join it.

 Canada is still working on its future recreational laws at the time of writing.
 But, there are some differences between the medical marijuana program and the proposed recreational laws.
 If these differences stay in place, medical marijuana patients could have some advantages over other Canadians.